Oracle ODBC driver Linux and UNIX Getting Started Guide

 4. Your telephone number (you need to specify this if you telephone the license request to us).

-6. A reference number.
-When applying for a trial license just press <Enter> on this field as this field is used to enter a reference number we will supply you for full (paid) licenses.
+5. A reference number.
+When requesting a trial license just press Enter.
+This field is used to enter a reference number we will supply you for full (paid) licenses.

-You will then be asked for a method of obtaining the license.
-To obtain a license automatically, you will need to be connected to the Internet and allow outgoing connections to license.easysoft.com on port 8884.
-If you are not connected to the Internet or do not allow outgoing connections on port 8884, the License Client can create a license request file which you can:
+The license client asks you to choose a method for obtaining the license.
+To obtain a license automatically, you need to be connected to the Internet and allow outgoing connections to license.easysoft.com on port 8884.
+If you are not connected to the Internet or do not allow outgoing connections through port 8884, the license client can create a license request file, which you can:

-1. Enter at http://www.easysoft.com/support/licensing/trial_license.html to obtain your license.
+1. Enter at the Easysoft web site to obtain your license.

-If you choose option [2] the license request is written to the file license_request.txt and you should exit the License Client via option [0] and complete the installation.
-Once you have mailed, faxed or telephoned the license request to us, we will return a license key, which you should add to the end of the file /usr/local/easysoft/license/licenses.
+If you choose option [2], the license request is written to a file named license_request.txt and you should exit the license client (option [0]) and complete the installation.
+Once you have emailed or telephoned the license request to us, we will return a license key.
+Add this to the end of the file /usr/local/easysoft/license/licenses.

 6. When prompted to create the sample data source, enter: